 - They refuse to use the potty or toilet – if your child runs away and won’t sit down, stay calm and positive.
 Try to make the time they’re sitting on the potty or toilet a special time for just the two of you when you sing, play or read a book together.
 It may mean your child isn’t ready, so take the pressure off by going back to nappies and trying again in a few weeks’ time.

 - Going out and about – be prepared by making sure you know where there are nearby toilets.
 At the beginning, children can’t wait.
 Try using a ‘pull-up nappy’ outside their pants.
 That way they’ll still feel wet but you’ll avoid the puddles on the floor!
 You may want to take a potty with you for emergencies (or though you’ll have to think about where to empty it!)
 You can buy fold-out potties that you fill with lined bags which absorb the wee.
 If you’re going on a long journey, make sure you have regular toilet stops

 - They refuse to poo on the potty – some children don’t feel comfortable or safe to poo on the potty at the beginning.
 Don’t worry about this, it’s more important that they do poo when they need to, so if they need to do that in a nappy, that’s OK.
 Continue with toilet training and encourage them to tell you when they need a poo so you can put a nappy back on.
 Keep a stash of these near the toilet.
 If you see them wiggling about, try to get them to sit on the potty before putting the nappy on.
 You may want to try sitting them on the toilet with their nappy on, then undo it while they’re still sitting there, letting the poo fall into the toilet.
 Clean them, then encourage them to flush the toilet and wash their hands.
 After a couple of weeks progress to trying without the nappy.
-If you continue to have problems, talk to your public health nurse (health visitor)
+If you continue to have problems, talk to your health visitor.